Inside the doomed world of gay ‘cure’ therapy

 “We need to make sure that where it exists, it is ended.”

-And, unlike Once Gay, it’s the potential consequences of these treatments—self-harm, suicide and depression among them—that gay cure advocates don’t want you to see on film.
+And unlike Once Gay, it’s a horror that gay cure advocates don’t want you to see on film.